Updated on April 3, 2025

 1. Change the Air Filters

-Make it a habit to change your air filters every three months for most of the year; however, change the air filters monthly in spring, especially if you have a shedding pet or if you live in a dusty region.
+Make it a habit to change your air filters every three months for most of the year; however, change the air filters monthly in spring, especially for the drier summer air in Denver or if you have a shedding pet.
 Air filters trap indoor contaminants like pollen, pet dander, dirt, and other debris.
 When neglected, the pollutants accumulate on the filters.
 Once you turn on the HVAC unit, it recirculates these contaminants.

 2. Inspect and Clean the Ductwork